sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel8-VMSS/README.md

     - **Location** - Choose the right location for your deployment.

     - **Admin Username** - User account name for logging into your RHEL VM.

+    - **Authentication Type** - Type of authentication to use on the Virtual Machine.

-    - **Admin Password** - User account password for logging into your RHEL VM.
+    - **Admin Password or Key** - User account password/ssh key for logging into your RHEL VM.

     - **EAP Username** - User name for EAP Console.